ramon-luis/chicago-crime-and-weather/README.md

 # Chicago Crime and Weather

 Chicago Crime and Weather is a big data web application that analyzes the relationship between weather and violent crime in Chicago daily from 2001-2016.
-The application uses a lambda architecture to process large amounts of data in a scalable form: data from multiple sources is serialized and grouped together into a single, fact-based distrubuted data table in batch processing with pre-computed common queries while a separate speed layer handles new data that has not yet been batch processed.
+The application uses a lambda architecture to process large amounts of data in a scalable form: data from multiple sources is serialized and grouped together into a single, fact-based distrubuted data table with common queries pre-computed  in batch processing while a separate speed layer handles new data that has not yet been batch processed.

-Much of the code was adapted from code provided in MPCS 53013 Big Data at the University of Chicago.
-The emphasis of project the was on architecture & functionality, not elegance... and it shows in the code.
+Much of the code is adapted from code provided in MPCS 53013 Big Data at the University of Chicago.
+The emphasis of project was on architecture & functionality, not elegance... and it shows in the code.
 Apologies in advance.

 ## What's Here

 * `crimeTopology/` streams CSV crime data into HDFS using Kafka
 * `html/` handles the (admittedly crude) HTML and CSS that for the front-end
 * `perl/` runs scripts to query data or add new data (to speed layer)
-* `pig/` combines weather and crime into single HBase table that is stored in HDFS
+* `pig/` combines weather and crime into a single HBase table
 * `weatherIngest/` serializes & stores weather data in HDFS as a sequence file

 ## How It Works